JLionel/Projet_5OLID_2DBattle/README.md

   1 month

 ## My Part
-  * Implement the connection with twitch
+  * Implement the connection with twitch and the chat's commands
   * Implement the Google Sheet usage to change our game settings
   * Create a global GameState to manage the game
   * Implement the Input Patern to play in multiplayer on a round base game